BitWeb/bank-link/README.md

             } else {
                 /**
                  * Same request can also be duplicated by the bank with VK_AUTO = 'Y'
-                 * in case the user didn't click the "Return to merchant" button on bank's site.
+                 * in case the user didn't click the "Return to merchant" button in the bank.
                  * We should respond with status 200.
-Some banks will continue sending automated return requests otherwise.
+Some banks will continue resending automated return requests otherwise.
                  */

                 die('OK');